Back to series

 Kerry A. Knott

-Kerry A. Knott, A CSLI Board Member, formerly served as President (May 2010 – Jan 2015) of the C.S.
+Board Member CSLIKerry A. Knott, CSLI Board Member, formerly served as President (May 2010 – Jan 2015) of the C.S.
 Lewis Institute.
 He graduated from Auburn University with a degree in Marketing.
-He serves as the chief of staff for Congressman Robert Aderholt (R-AL.) Prior to that he ran Knott Strategies, LLC, a consulting service focused on public policy, faith and culture.
+He recently retired from his position as the chief of staff for Congressman Robert Aderholt (R-AL.) Prior to that, he ran Knott Strategies, LLC, a consulting service focused on public policy, faith and culture.
 Knott notably helped create “At The Table,” a new event series designed to bring influential people together across industries to address important cultural and policy issues.
 He is a co-author of the Aslan Academy Parents Guidebook: Helping Parents Disciple Their Children Pre-K Through Teen Years.